Deploying YDB cluster manually

 - Install YDB software on each server

-- Prepare and format disks on each server
+- Prepare and clear disks on each server

 - Prepare configuration files